sveltia/sveltia-cms/README.md

 ### Media library enhancements

 - A whole new media library makes it easier to manage all your assets.
-- You can upload multiple assets at once, including files in nested folders, by browsing or dragging & dropping them on the media library[^5].
+- You can upload multiple assets at once, including files in nested folders, by browsing or dragging & dropping them into the media library[^5].
 - You can now navigate between the global media folder and a per-collection media folder[^6] and soon move assets between them.

 ## Compatibility